-- Grades 9-11: English I Reading, English I Writing, English II Reading, English II Writing, Algebra I, Algebra II, Biology, Chemistry, Geometry, Physics, World Geography, World History, and U.S. History scores from the STAAR EOC. - Grade 11: Reading/English language arts, mathematics, science, and social studies scores from the Texas Assessment of Knowledge and Skills, or TAKS.
-(TAKS components include both TAKS and TAKS Accommodated results.) - Grades 9-12: First and second semester ACP scores in language arts (including ESL), reading, mathematics, social studies, science, foreign languages, and computer science.
-Schools must follow district testing policy for LEP and Special Education students. - Grade 12: Critical reading, mathematics, and writing scores from the SAT and English, reading, mathematics, and science scores from the ACT.
+- Grades 9-11: English I, English II, Algebra I, Biology, and U.S. History scores from the STAAR EOC - Grades 9-12: First and second semester ACP scores in language arts (including ESL), reading, mathematics, social studies, science, foreign languages, and computer science.
+Schools must follow district policy for testing ELL and Special Education students - Grade 12: Critical reading, mathematics, and writing scores from the SAT and English, reading, mathematics, and science scores from the ACT.
 The latest available scores, from any high school year, are used.
-(This outcome is included only if current-year data are available when SEIs are computed.) - Grades 9-11: Critical reading, mathematics, and writing scores on the current-year PSAT. - Grade 12: Percentage of seniors who have ever taken the SAT or the ACT.
-(This outcome is included only if current-year data are available when SEIs are computed.) - Grades 9-12: Percentage of students enrolled in pre-AP or pre-IB courses. - Grades 9-12: Percentage of students enrolled in AP or IB courses. - Grades 9-12: Average score on AP tests.
-(This outcome is only included if current-year data are available when SEIs are computed.)
+(This outcome is included only if current-year data are available at the time SEIs are computed.) - Grades 9-11: Critical reading, mathematics, and writing scores on the current-year PSAT - Grade 12: Percentage of seniors who have ever taken the SAT or the ACT.
+(This outcome is included only if current-year data are available at the time SEIs are computed.) - Grades 9-12: Percentage of students enrolled in pre-AP or pre-IB courses - Grades 9-12: Percentage of students enrolled in AP or IB courses - Grades 9-12: Average score on AP tests.
+(This outcome is only included if current-year data are available at the time SEIs are computed.)